FAIR-BioRS/Guidelines/main/README.md

 5.2.
 Share software on Zenodo or Figshare.
 Source code of the software with all the above-mentioned metadata files must be shared.
 Executables must be shared as well if available.

-## Step 6: Register software on a registry
+## 6. Register software on a registry
 Optionally register the software on bio.tools or the Research Resource Identifiers (RRID) Portal.